 When should you shop for car insurance?

 Your premium can increase for different reasons, like adding a new driver or filing a claim.
-You don’t have to wait for an uptick in your premium to shop around, though.
-There are benefits that you may not be aware of, like getting a discount for paying your premium in full.
+However, you don’t have to wait for an uptick in your premium to shop around.
+You may not be aware of some benefits, like getting a discount for paying your premium in full.

-Auto insurance providers may also specialize in different areas, like insuring high-risk drivers or having better rates in specific regions of the country, so it can be advantageous to look around.
+Auto insurance providers may also specialize in different areas, such as insuring high-risk drivers or offering better rates in specific regions of the country, so it can be advantageous to shop around.

 Learn more: When is the best time to shop for car insurance